 Like truth, the 80/20 Principle can set you free.
 You can work less while earning more and getting more out of life.
 How?
 By doing some serious 80/20 Thinking.
-What is great about 80/20 Thinking is that it is pragmatic; it comes from within and it is centred around the individual.
-There is however, one tiny obligation: you have to be the one who does the thinking.
+What is great about 80/20 Thinking is that it is pragmatic; it comes from within and it is centered around the individual.
+There is, however, one tiny obligation: you have to be the one who does the thinking.
 You should adapt and develop the contents of this book in relation to your own end purposes.

 80/20 Thinking is reflective

 The objective of 80/20 Thinking is to generate action that will make significant improvements in your life and in that of others.
-This requires exceptional intuition, reflection and introspection.
+This requires exceptional intuition, reflection, and introspection.

 80/20 Thinking is unconventional

-To move forward, you need to identify under-optimisation and waste that is inherent to life, starting with your daily life, and then do something about it.
+To move forward, you need to identify under-optimization and waste that is inherent to life, starting with your daily life, and then do something about it.
 To succeed, you need to reflect and find out why most people don’t do things right or only use a fraction of their potential.

 80/20 Thinking is hedonistic

 80/20 Thinking seeks pleasure.
-It believes that life is meant to be enjoyed and that achievement is a by-product of interest, joy and the desire for future happiness.
+It believes that life is meant to be enjoyed and that achievement is a by-product of interest, joy, and the desire for future happiness.
 This may seem unquestionable, but most individuals do not strive to do the simple things that can lead them to happiness, even when they know what they are.
-They spend a lot of time with people they do not much like, do jobs that they are not enthusiastic about and waste their “spare time” on activities that they do not particularly enjoy.
-Most human beings are not optimists, and even those that are do not take the trouble to work out a plan to make their lives better in the future.
+They spend a lot of time with people they do not much like, do jobs that they are not enthusiastic about, and waste their “spare time” on activities that they do not particularly enjoy.
+Most human beings are not optimists, and even those that do not take the trouble to work out a plan to make their lives better in the future.

 Trying to accomplish something worthwhile without deriving any pleasure from it is very hard and always leads to waste.